MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The following behavior would hold true:

 - Since Rule2 has a status of Inactive, it is never evaluated against real time production traffic.
--  Rule1 is evaluated only if a customer in the US makes a purchase .
+- Rule1 is evaluated only if a customer in the US makes a purchase.
 - Rule1 is evaluated only if a customer in the US makes an Xbox purchase.
--  Rule3 is evaluated only if a customer outside the US makes an Xbox purchase .
+- Rule3 is evaluated only if a customer outside the US makes an Xbox purchase.
 - No rules are evaluated if a customer outside the US makes a non-Xbox purchase.

 If no rules are evaluated because no conditions match the event, by default, Fraud Protection then executes: